 You may have heard about a new kind of health care directive, called a Delaware Medical Orders for Scope of Treatment (DMOST) form.
-This form, currently under development in Delaware, will help critically ill patients document their end-of-life health care wishes.
+This form can help critically ill patients document their end-of-life health care wishes.
 It replaces a similar form that Delaware used in the past, called a Medical Orders for Scope of Treatment (MOLST) form.

 A DMOST form is a doctor's order that helps you keep control over medical care at the end of life.
-Like a Do Not Resuscitate (DNR) order, the form will tell emergency medical personnel and other health care providers whether or not to administer cardiopulmonary resuscitation (CPR) in the event of a medical emergency.
+Like a Do Not Resuscitate (DNR) order, the form tells emergency medical personnel and other health care providers whether or not to administer cardiopulmonary resuscitation (CPR) in the event of a medical emergency.
+A DMOST form may be used in addition to -- or instead of -- a DNR order.
+The DMOST form may also provide other information about your wishes for end-of-life health care.